Controversy stalks Nobel Peace, Literature prizes

 “I’ll probably never get it, but that’s OK,” Trump said.
 “They gave it to Obama.
 He didn’t even know what he got it for.”

 Second-guessing the thinking of the secretive panel is rarely fruitful, but the committee is not immune from the charms of U.S. presidents.
-As well as Obama, Woodrow Wilson took the prize in 1920 and Jimmy Carter won it in 2002.
+As well as Obama, Theodore Roosevelt won it in 1906, Woodrow Wilson took the prize in 1920 and Jimmy Carter was chosen for the award in 2002.

 The teenage activist bolstered her profile last month, stepping onto the global stage at the U.N. to berate world leaders.

-Note: This story has corrected the spelling of Barack Obama’s first name and Jacinda Ardern’s last name.